vertyco/vrt-cogs/assistant/README.md

 ```

 When the assistant cog is loaded, the Fluent cog can now inject its custom function into the registry to be used by the chat model.
-Additionally, if the Fluent cog was loaded _after_ the Assistant cog, it will detect if the cog has the `on_assistant_cog_load` listener and execute it.
+Additionally, if the Fluent cog was loaded _after_ the Assistant cog, it will detect if the cog has the `on_assistant_cog_add` listener and execute it.

 - Assistant will automatically unregister cogs when they are unloaded
 - If a cog tries to register a function whos name already exists, an error will be logged and the function will not register